cityofaustin/Residential-Permitting/_projects/general-process/define.md

 You may need to hire a licensed professional such as an engineer, architect, or surveyor to complete certain parts of the application depending on your project’s specific plans.
 If you’re building a new home or building onto your existing home, you will most likely need to hire a licensed professional.

 Some parts of the Apply section of your application may need to be prepared by a licensed professional.
-The reviewer will tell you which application materials those will be during your consultation.
+The reviewer will tell you which application materials those are during your consultation.

 ### What if I want to hire a contractor?